esakal/react-workshop/workshop-guides/1-novice/novice-3.md

 - [ ] add `onChange` react event to the `input` component.
 - [ ] add a method to handle that event, when called it should update the value of the state.
 Use [the article](https://reactjs.org/docs/forms.html) as a reference.
 - [ ] add second event `onKeyUp` and a matching method to handle it. use event args `e.which === 13` to detect pressing `enter` and write the value to console.

+Once completed, you can review the suggested solution [here](https://github.com/esakal/react-workshop/pull/5)

 ### Ticket Novice-3.3 (lifting state up)
 > You can continue your work or checkout and continue with branch [novice-3.3](https://github.com/esakal/react-workshop/tree/novice-3.3)